Using the Winter Sowing Technique with Vegetables

 Building on Elliot Coleman’s (Four Season Farm) writing that “The double layer moves the plants 1,000 miles to the south,” I wanted to see if growing under double ‘layers’ of protection translated well to this situation.
 In addition, I wanted to see if this really did anything to increase the growth rate, etc. on the spring side of seed starting rather than extending the harvest season.

 I started with some of my standard cool weather crops.
-Overall, I got great results and so much valuable information to move forward.
+Overall, I got great results and so much valuable information to pass along.

 Timing the Seed Starting